diegomacario/Super-Sunshine/README.md

 - *__filename__* is the filename that will be assigned to the PNG image.

 ### 2) Camera
-A camera must be specified to define how the scene will be framed.
+A camera must be specified to define how a scene is framed.
 This is done with the following command:
  ```sh
  camera fromx fromy fromz atx aty atz upx upy upz fovy
  ```